 At our DFW Family dental practice, we have a lot of experience with kids and fillings.
-Our warm, caring DFW dental staff and Dr. Deb, our friendly kids’ dentist, work together to make sure the experience is easy and relaxing for the child . . . and the parent.
+Our warm, caring DFW dental staff, our friendly kids’ dentists, work together to make sure the experience is easy and relaxing for the child . . . and the parent.

 Children’s Fillings | Irving TX

 If we find your child needs a filling, we will come to talk to you first before we do any procedure — ever.
 We will also evaluate the situation carefully, based on the age of the child, the condition of the tooth, and we will examine the x-ray to study the root of the tooth, so that we don’t spend your money unless it’s clear that the child will have the tooth for a while.